Jasonngyt/A-Helping-Paw/README.md

 * The background image is taken from <a href ='https://www.freepik.com'> Freepik </a>
 * The problems are resolved with reference to similar problems faced by other programmer in <a href = 'https://stackoverflow.com/'>Stackoverflow</a> as well as advice from lecturers.
 * The styling and features were made with reference to the tutorial from <a href='https://www.w3schools.com'>W3schools</a>.
+* The simple login feature is heavily modified from <a href = "https://github.com/PrettyPrinted/mongodb-user-login">PrettyPrinted Github Code</a>
+* The Design and CSS is modified from Bootstrap Starter Template, <a href = "https://startbootstrap.com/themes/grayscale/">Grayscale.</a>